This last section of introductory PLL modeling shows how to upgrade the model with adjustable scale charts for three voltage signals within the loop.

 – Reassign the “Reset” macro corresponding to the new worksheet to the “Reset” button in the new worksheet.

-– Reassign the “Start_Pause” macro corresponding to the new worksheet to the “Start_Pause” button in the
+– Reassign the “Start_Pause” macro corresponding to the new worksheet to the “Start_Pause” button in the new worksheet.

 Create a “Time_Scale” series and chart: uLPF(t), uin(t) and uout(t)